 Other types of gambling currently allowed by Illinois gambling laws:

 If you are looking for new ways to improve the bottom line at your bar, restaurant, truck stop, or fraternal organization, Illinois slot machines revenue should be added to the top of your options.
-The profits received from Illinois slot machines under Illinois gambling laws can be used in a number of ways to benefit your business and grow your location.
+We offer video slot machines to businesses in Illinois from the largest manufacturers such as WMS, Bally Technologies, Novomatic Group, SPIELO, and IGT.
+The profits received from slot machines under Illinois gambling laws can be used in a number of ways to benefit your business and grow your location.
 Just a few of these options are:

 As an Illinois Video Gaming Terminal Operator, Awesome Hand Gaming is your one-stop shop for everything involved with Illinois gambling laws and Illinois gaming machines for your business location.
 We will help you maintain and renew your Illinois Gaming License and Liquor License.
 In addition, the team at Awesome Hand Gaming will help you plan events at your bar or restaurant to attract customers.
 Our goal is to help you reach new heights in Illinois slot machine revenue by assisting with the following:

 The Illinois Gaming Board provides access to gaming performance and revenue reports on its website.
 There are 3 types of gaming reports available to the public, Statewide, Municipality, and Establishment.
 The Establishment report outlines data that illustrates the total revenue earned from video slot machines at locations such as bars, restaurants, truck stops, and fraternal organizations.